xiaoxiae/slama.dev/_posts/2022-06-27-groups-transformations-updaters.md

 The `buff` parameter determines the spacing between the objects and can be used in most of the functions that involve positioning objects next to one another, such as the {% manim_doc `next_to` reference/manim.mobject.mobject.Mobject.html#manim.mobject.mobject.Mobject.next_to %} function that we've seen already.
 The `direction` parameter determines the direction in which the objects are arranged.

 A more general version of the {% manim_doc `arrange` reference/manim.mobject.mobject.Mobject.html#manim.mobject.mobject.Mobject.arrange %} function is the {% manim_doc `arrange_in_grid` reference/manim.mobject.mobject.Mobject.html#manim.mobject.mobject.Mobject.arrange_in_grid %} function, which (as the name suggests) arranges the objects of the group in a grid.
+By default, it attempts to make the grid as square as possible.

 ```py
 from manim import *